barak-itkin/pointnet-archaide/README.md

 # PointNet-ArchAIDE - A fork of PointNet
 This repository is a fork of the PointNet code ([charlesq34/pointnet](https://github.com/charlesq34/pointnet), original readme attached below) to support additional usecases by the ArchAIDE project.
+See more info about the code used for the ArchAIDE project at [barak-itkin/archaide-software](https://github.com/barak-itkin/archaide-software).

 ---